 The clubrooms themselves are often a little bigger and offer more luxurious facilities than standard rooms, with more space, plus they are often on higher floors with better views.

 I have compiled a list below containing the club lounges available across luxury hotels in Melbourne.
-I list the ones I consider to be the best at the top although in Melbourne, all the club lounges are excellent and it is very difficult to choose between them.
-I have also reviewed the best executive lounges in Sydney in case you are travelling there too.
+I list the ones I consider to be the best at the top.
+I have also reviewed the best executive lounges in Sydney in case you are traveling there too.

-The light afternoon snacks are particularly good with afternoon tea, delicious cupcakes, chocolate éclairs, mini cheesecakes, macaroons as well as scones with jam and cream and, of course, tea and coffee.
+The light afternoon snacks are particularly good with afternoon tea, delicious cupcakes, chocolate éclairs, mini cheesecakes, and macaroons, as well as scones with jam and cream and, of course, tea and coffee.

 What is particularly nice here is the expansive sun-filled outdoor deck, a stylish seating area surrounded by greenery.
 Crystal Club is the perfect escape created for comfort, relaxation, and privacy.

 Guests have the opportunity to enhance their experience at Crown Towers Melbourne and purchase access to the Crystal Club during their stay for $210 USD per couple.